Michel Sydor

-Michel Sydor (8 September 1929 – 1 November 2014) was a French serial killer and multi-recidivist killer.
+Michel Sydor (September 8th 1929 – November 1st 2014) was a French serial killer and multi-recidivist killer.

 Around 1950, Sydor killed a prostitute following a dispute.
 Sentenced to 5 years' hard labour, he was released after serving his sentence.
-In December 1961, he shot his wife dead and tried to kill his father-in-law when she wanted to leave him.
-Remanded in custody, he was sentenced to life imprisonment in June 1964.
+In December 1961, he shot his wife dead when she wanted to leave him and then attempted to kill his father-in-law as well.
+Remanded in custody, he was then sentenced to life imprisonment in June 1964.
 Following a presidential pardon in 1972, his sentence was reduced to 20 years' imprisonment.

-Released in 1978, he raped and killed Jessica Blanc, aged 7, on 25 July 1993 in Vacheresse (Haute-Savoie).
+Released in 1978, he raped and killed Jessica Blanc, aged 7, on July 25th 1993 in Vacheresse (Haute-Savoie).
 Sydor was arrested the next day and remanded in custody.
 During this last case, he was nicknamed ‘the Legionnaire’ and ‘the Monster’.
-Sentenced in June 1995 to life imprisonment with a 30-year security period, Sydor died at the Ensisheim prison on 1 November 2014.
+Sentenced in June 1995 to life imprisonment with a 30-year security period, Sydor died at the Ensisheim prison on November 1st 2014.

-Blanc's murder outraged public opinion and led - along with the case of Patrick Tissier - to the creation of a incompressible life sentence in France.
+Blanc's murder outraged public opinion and led, along with the case of Patrick Tissier, to the creation of an incompressible life sentence in France.

 Biography

 Youth and first murder

 Sydor's childhood was marked by abuse and the Second World War.
 During his youth, he took pleasure in torturing and killing animals.
 Growing up in an unhealthy and unstable environment, he fell into marginality and wandered the streets.
 He invented the persona of a legionnaire and adopted it as his nickname (he was never a legionnaire, but he identified himself as one).

 Sydor committed his first murder around 1950, killing a prostitute during a dispute with her.
 He was arrested and remanded in custody for murder.
 The Assize Court sentenced him to 5 years' hard labour, as the victim's status was illegal at the time.

 After his release, Sydor settled in Pas-de-Calais, where he worked in farming and forestry.
 He met Gilberte Boudry, whom he married in January 1958.
 The couple settled in the village of Troisvaux, where they had two children.
 None of his in-laws or friends knew of his criminal record.
 Sydor worked as a miner's helper.
 In 1961, Sydor was dismissed after sending love letters to two young girls.
 Giberte decided to leave him and move in with her parents, along with their two children.
-Unemployed, he decided to take revenge on his wife.
+Unemployed, he then decided to take revenge on his wife.